 In the 1970s house plants were as essential as having a coffee mug, a Habitat plate and Pink Floyd’s Dark Side of The Moon album.
 None of us even thought about why we had greenery dangling from every surface.

 But house plants slipped out of my life some time in the 1980s and 90s.
 They’ve recently crept back, mainly via Instagram.

-And at this year’s GLEE, the gardening industry exhibition, speakers were talking about 2018 garden trends.
-They identified house plants as a big new direction – ‘A couple moving in together are likely to buy a house plant as one of their first joint purchases,’ said one expert.
+And for the past few years house plants have been everywhere.
+‘A couple moving in together are likely to buy a house plant as one of their first joint purchases,’ said one trend spotter.